wdawson/okta.github.io/_source/_posts/2019-03-05-spring-boot-migration.md

     audience: http://localhost:8081
 ```

-We now have an easy to read relatively flat configuration.
-We just need the `clientId`, `clientSecret`, `issuer` and, for added security an `audience` value that matches the base url of our Resource Server.
+You now have an easy to read relatively flat configuration.
+You just need the `clientId`, `clientSecret`, `issuer` and, for added security an `audience` value that matches the base url of the Resource Server.
 In addition validating the cryptographic signature of the JWT Access Token, it will ensure that the audience value encoded in the payload matches the configured `audience` value from the `application.yml` file.

-### Client Application Dependencies, Configuration and Code
+### Client Application Dependencies, Configuration, and Code

 Here are the dependencies for the Client Application from the `pom.xml` file: